-Climate change is a systematic risk to the value of the portfolios of our clients because of the economic and geopolitical consequences.
-We do not seek to invest in 'green' companies, instead we seek evidence when appropriate, from our portfolio companies that they have the necessary policies and practices for the effective management of environmental issues in place.
-We believe environmental issues should not be viewed simply as constraints, but also opportunities for long-term growth.
-Environmental issues we consider include, climate change, water scarcity, sustainable sourcing of raw materials, pollution, packaging and environmental impacts from the use of such products as well as energy consumption and waste and recycling efforts.
+Climate change is a systematic risk to the value of our client portfolios due to its various economic and geopolitical consequences.
+We do not seek to invest in 'green' companies but instead seek evidence, when appropriate, from our portfolio companies that they have the necessary policies and practices for the effective management of environmental issues in place.
+We believe environmental issues should not be viewed simply as constraints, but also as opportunities for long-term growth.
+Environmental issues we consider include but are not limited to: climate change, water scarcity, sustainable sourcing of raw materials, pollution, packaging and environmental impacts from the use of such products as well as energy consumption and waste and recycling efforts.
 These issues represent significant interest for companies to differentiate themselves from their competitors.
-Most recently we are also focused on reviewing with respect to EPC and chemical companies, their efforts to reduce climate change and their goals of achieving long-term carbon reduction targets.
+Most recently, we have also focused on reviewing EPC and chemical companies' efforts to reduce climate change and their goals of achieving long-term carbon reduction targets.

-We support the development of enhanced reporting that covers climate-change and environmental impacts of companies, and declared our support for the Recommendations of the TCFD.
+We support the development of enhanced reporting that covers climate change and environmental impacts of companies, and declared our support for the Recommendations of the TCFD.
 The Financial Stability Board established TCFD in 2015 to support the goals of the Paris climate agreement.
 This voluntary disclosure platform was designed to provide a framework for companies and other organizations to develop more effective climate-related financial disclosures through their existing reporting processes and support more informed investment decisions by investment managers such as ANDA.

-ANDA's TFCD Policy explains how the firm supports Korea's transition towards a low-carbon economy, how it protects activities and performance from climate-related risks and how it seizes climate related opportunities.
+ANDA's TCFD Policy explains how the firm supports Korea's transition towards a low-carbon economy, how it protects activities and performance from climate-related risks and how it seizes climate related opportunities.
 It reflects ANDA's response to the recommendations of the Taskforce on Climate-related Financial Disclosure and how over time we plan to reflect the Paris Agreement in our portfolios.